 To highlight your content, you can also add text, symbols or stickers to your story that fit your professional context.
 LinkedIn offers a range of stickers that allow you to easily select the effects that best fit your story.
 You can decorate your workday with stickers like “work tip”, “morning routine”, “out of office”, “productivity hack”, “just another day in the office” and many more.
 Additionally, LinkedIn offers the feature “question of the day”.
 Every day linkedin inspires you to post content from your professional live asking you the question of the day, that you can answer to in your story.
 With the @- sign you can tag profiles of other people or companies.

 Once your LinkedIn story goes live, your followers will see the story in a blue circle at the top of the home page.
 They can send you private messages to share their feedback on your story.
 LinkedIn also shows you the “Unique Viewers” for your story.
 If privacy settings allow it, you can even see the profession and current employer of your viewers next to their name.
-A swipe-up function like Instagram does not yet exist but is expected to be available by the end of 2020.
+A swipe-up function, as already known from Instagram, is also available.
 There is also no possibility to place ads for LinkedIn Stories yet.
 But it is only a matter of time.

 What do LinkedIn Stories stand for and what content should you post?